aquasecurity/gobard/README.md

 	bard01 := gobard.New(cookie)

-	err := bard01.Ask(url.QueryEscape("Act as a simple calculator and calculate 2 + 2.
-Give the result only, no more words.")) if err != nil {
+	err := bard01.Ask("Act as a simple calculator and calculate 2 + 2.
+Give the result only, no more words.") if err != nil {
 		fmt.Fprintf(os.Stderr, "Error: %v\n", err)
 		os.Exit(1)